sajjadGG/book-python/advanced/generator/expression.rst

 Comprehensions or Generator Expression
 --------------------------------------
-Generator Expressions:

-    * Creates generator object and assign reference
-    * Code is not executed instantly
-    * Sometimes code is not executed at all!
-    * Are cleared once they are executed
-    * Generator will calculate next number for every loop iteration
-    * Generator forgets previous number
-    * Generator doesn't know the next number
-    * It is used for one-time access to values
-      (for example in the loop iterator)

-Comprehensions:

-    * Comprehensions will be in the memory until end of a program
-    * Comprehensions - Using values more than one

-Summary:

 * If you need values evaluated instantly, there is no point in using generators

 Comprehensions vs Generator Expression: